originyc/originyc/README.md

 - 👋 Hi, I’m @originyc
 - 👀 I’m interested in becoming a smart contract developer!
 - 🌱 I’m currently learning Javascript, then Web3.JS.
-- 💞️ Right now I’m not looking to collaborate, but I can guarantee that will change soon.
+- 💞️ I’m looking to collaborate with Solidity devs, I can guarantee I will bring something to the table soon.
 - 📫 Email me anytime at originyc@gmail.com

 <!---